Contona1215/Python-Testing-Model/README.md

 ![Heat_Map](https://user-images.githubusercontent.com/111463982/186793614-00bc10ba-5c20-4e33-bfe9-9498a22079f7.png)

   - The table shows how two variables are correlated with each other using Pearson correlation matrix, the light part shows the strong correlation is -1.
+  - According to the heat map, we can see race the outcome are negatively correlated, indicating that there might be discrimination towards certian groups of people.
+We can also see that payment records are among the most influencial factors of the result. a lot of other factors contributes very little towards the result.

 - **Histogram**

 ![Histogram](https://user-images.githubusercontent.com/111463982/186793889-84d19fbd-d3a8-46ea-8c35-89e54e504bb6.png)

+  - These are histograms, and it shows that most of the data is skewed in nature.

 - **Final Iteration Plot**